- Cancer Information

 Maintaining routines and family traditions as much as possible will help children and young people feel safe and secure.
 Sometimes you have to strike a balance between doing regular activities and coping with the effects of the cancer.

 During treatment, when life may be disrupted and unsettled, try to protect the time your family has together.
-Here are some tips you could try:
+Here are some ideas:

 - Think of things to do together that don’t require much energy.
-You could share reading a book aloud, watching a movie, or playing a board game.
+You could read a book aloud, watch a movie, or play a board game or a video game.

 - Ask a close friend or relative to coordinate all offers from friends and family to help out with household chores.
-This will give you more time with your family.
+To help coordinate offers of help, you may choose to use an app, such as Gather my Crew or KiteCrew.

 - Plan for “cancer-free” time with the family where you don’t focus on the illness but do fun things that allow you to laugh, joke and relax.